 A cavernoma (or cavernous malformation) is a collection of abnormal, thin-walled blood vessels, filled with slow-flowing blood.
-A cavernoma can be located in the brain or spinal cord.
+Common locations of a cavernoma are in the brain and spinal cord.

 There is often a Developmental Venous Anomaly (DVA) in association with a cavernoma.
 A DVA represents a variant on normal venous drainage and is benign.

 The majority of cavernomas are sporadic.
-Approximately 1/5 of patients with a cavernoma have a familial form of the disease where cavernomas are often multiple.
+Approximately one fifth of patients with a cavernoma have a family history of the disease where cavernomas are often multiple.

-Surgery can be risky if the cavernoma is located in eloquent brain.
-The risk of surgery as well as the lifetime risk of stroke or death if the lesion is not removed must be taken into consideration on an individualised basis.
+Surgically removing cavernoma can be risky if the cavernoma is located in the eloquent brain.
+The risk of surgery as well as the lifetime risk of stroke or death, if the lesion is not removed, must be taken into consideration.